austral/specification/src/intro.md

 In syntax definitions, the following rules are used:

-1. Text in angular brackets represents a variable, eg. `<var>`, `<args>`, `<val>`.
+1. Text in angular brackets represents a non-terminal, e.g. `<var>`, `<args>`, `<val>`.

-2. The following quantifiers, when found after an expression, represent that the
-   expression:

-    `+`
-    : Appears at least once.

-    `*`
-    : Appears any number of times.
+2. The character `*` (the asterisk) appearing after an expression indicates it may occur zero or more times.

+3. The character `+` (the plus sign) appearing after an expression indicates it must occur at least once.

-3. Curly brackets are used to group expressions.
+4. Curly brackets are used to group expressions.

-4. Square brackets denote optional expressions.
+5. Square brackets denote optional expressions.

 ### Metasyntactic Variables